ibm-functions/composer/docs/COMPOSE.md

 The `compose` command has three mode of operation:
 - By default or when the `--json` option is specified, the command returns the composition encoded as a JSON dictionary.
-- When the `--deploy` option is specified, the command deploys the composition with the desired name.
+- When the `--deploy` option is specified, the command deploys the composition given the desired name for the composition.
 - When the `--encode` option is specified, the command returns the Javascript code for the [conductor action](https://github.com/apache/incubator-openwhisk/blob/master/docs/conductors.md) for the composition.

-## Encoding
+## JSON format

-By default, the `compose` command returns the composition encoded as a JSON dictionary:
+By default, the `compose` command evaluates the composition code and outputs the resulting JSON dictionary:
 ```
 compose demo.js
 ```